2010 Hungarian parliamentary election

 Parliamentary elections were held in Hungary on 11 and 25 April 2010 to elect the members of the National Assembly.
 They were the sixth free elections since the end of the communist era.
 386 Members of Parliament (MPs) were elected in a combined system of party lists and electoral constituencies.
 Electoral law in Hungary requires candidates to gather 500 signatures from citizens supporting their candidacy.

-In the first round of the elections, the conservative party Fidesz won the absolute majority of seats, enough to form a government on its own.
+In the first round of the elections, the conservative party Fidesz won an absolute majority of seats, enough to form a government on its own.
+In the second round, the alliance of Fidesz and the Christian Democratic People's Party (KDNP) won enough additional seats to achieve a two-thirds majority required to modify major laws and the country's constitution.
+They were the last elections in this country before the electoral system was completely changed, beginning 16 years of Fidesz government.

-In the second round, the alliance of Fidesz and the Christian Democratic People's Party (KDNP) won enough seats to achieve a two-thirds majority required to modify major laws and the country's constitution.
-They were the last elections in this country before the electoral system was completely changed.
+After their first victory in 2010, the Fidesz government led by Viktor Orbán created a dominant party and economic system called System of National Cooperation, and Hungary was gradually reclassified by Freedom House from a democracy to a transitional or hybrid regime.

 Background

-Fidesz's landslide victory was a result of massive dissatisfaction with the Hungarian Socialist Party (MSZP), which had been in government since 2002.
+Fidesz's landslide victory was a result of massive dissatisfaction with the Hungarian Socialist Party (MSZP), which had been in government since 2002, exacerbated by the 2008 financial crisis.
 One event that provoked an especially strong backlash was the revelation that the MSZP's Ferenc Gyurcsány, Prime Minister from 2004 to 2009, had admitted in a private speech to party members that he had lied to the general public during the previous election campaign to help his party win re-election.
 The Őszöd speech, as it came to be called, surfaced in the press during the autumn of 2006 and resulted in nationwide protests.

 Electoral system

-Of the 386 seats in the National Assembly, 176 were elected from single member constituencies, 120 from multi-member constituencies and a further 90 from "compensatory" national seats.
+Of the 386 seats in the National Assembly, 176 were elected from single member constituencies, 146 from multi-member constituencies and a further 64 from "compensatory" national seats.